 The withdrawal syndrome of oxycodone is similar to that of morphine.
 This syndrome is characterized by yawning, anxiety, increased heart rate and blood pressure, restlessness, nervousness, muscle aches, tremor, irritability, chills alternating with hot flashes, salivation, anorexia, severe sneezing, lacrimation, rhinorrhea, dilated pupils, diaphoresis, piloerection, nausea, vomiting, abdominal cramps, diarrhea and insomnia, and pronounced weakness and depression.

 “Drug-seeking” behavior is very common in addicts and drug abusers.
 Drug-seeking tactics include emergency calls or visits near the end of office hours, refusal to undergo appropriate examination, testing or referral, repeated “loss” of prescriptions, tampering with prescriptions and reluctance to provide prior medical records or contact information for other treating physician(s).
-“Doctor Shopping” to obtain additional prescriptions is common among drug abusers and people suffering from untreated infection.
+“Doctor Shopping” to obtain additional prescriptions is common among drug abusers and people suffering from untreated addiction.

 Abuse and addiction are separate and distinct from physical dependence and tolerance.
 Physicians should be aware that addiction may not be accompanied by concurrent tolerance and symptoms of physical dependence in all addicts.
 In addition, abuse of opioids can occur in the absence of true addiction and is characterized by misuse for non-medical purposes, often in combination with other psychoactive substances.
 Oxycodone, like other opioids, has been diverted for non-medical use.
 Careful record-keeping of prescribing information, including quantity, frequency, and renewal requests is strongly advised.